 Sweating leads to dehydration.
 We need to get water and electrolytes as soon as possible.
 But, just drinking plain water is bad for our health.
 It’ll cause even greater electrolyte imbalances!
 We have to replenish both water and electrolytes for proper hydration.

 The main electrolytes which we have to replenish daily through diet are sodium, chloride, potassium, magnesium, and calcium.

-We can easily get sodium and chloride through table salt.
-Actually, the scientific name for table salt is sodium chloride.
+We can easily get sodium and chloride from table salt.
+Actually, the scientific name for table salt is sodium chloride!
 Just a tsp of salt contains 2,300 mg of sodium and 3,450 mg of chloride.
 More than we actually need a day.[1,2,3]

-The recommended daily intake is only 1,500 mg of sodium and 2,300 mg of chloride.
+The recommended daily intake is only 1,500 mg for sodium and 2,300 mg for chloride.
 Higher doses are linked to adverse health effects.